050. Goodbye Sailor - Written by Andrew Payne #5.1

-Bloopers: Two minor car parking bloopers, the first being an arguable continuation blooper.
-Right at the start of this episode Arthur quite happily parks his Daimler outside number 67 Brick Lane, the "Modern Saree Centre" .
-However, when he returns to the same location later on in the day with Terry to find Shamy after finding out he has forged notes (around 12m 21s), he is seen with Terry outside the same shop and his car is not parked there when in fact the space is free.
-Did he suddenly decide to park legally because Terry was with him?
+Bloopers: Two minor car parking bloopers.
+At the start of this episode Arthur happily parks his Daimler outside 67 Brick Lane, the "Modern Saree Centre".
+However, when he returns to the same location later on in the day with Terry (around 12m21s), he is seen with Terry outside the same shop and his car is not parked there despite the space being free.

-A second minor blooper is immediately after Shamy steals the video.
-When Shamy leaves the shop he heads off to the left when Terry is actually parked on Hanbury Street which is more less opposite the shop.
-The major blooper though is that Terry actually drives off the wrong way down a one street!
+Watch closely also when Shamy steals the video.
+As he gets into Terry's car and they head off they do so the wrong way down a one street!
 Local Minder fan John G who has lived in the area all his life says as far back as he can remember Hanbury Street has always been a one way street.
 The fact that every car is also parked in an opposite direction in the episode itself would also seem to suggest this.

 #5.2 Episode Locations